Gauld shines as Whitecaps roll past Galaxy 4-2

 Gauld easily scored on the penalty kick for his seventh MLS goal of the season.

-Whitecaps goalkeeper Yohei Takaoka was forced to make a diving save in the 31st minute on L.A. midfielder Riqui Puig’s right-footed shot from outside the box.

-Brugman scored on a right-footed shot from the top off the box off a pass from Puig.

-Delgado drew the Galaxy to within one after taking a pass from Preston Judd and putting a shot between Takaoka’s legs.
+Brugman got the Galaxy’s first goal on a right-footed shot from the top of the box off a pass from Riqui Puig.
+Delgado drew L.A. to within one after taking a pass from Preston Judd and putting a shot between goalkeeper Yohei Takaoka’s legs.

 NOTES